kacperbojakowski/final-project/04-learning-the-basics/2-in-search-of-input/index.md

 For technical information, you will rely on engineers, developers, testers, product owners, and other **subject matter experts**.

-SME's technical knowledge is crucial for your input.
+SME's input is crucial for your project.
 Unfortunately, they are *terribly busy* developing the product, so their time (and patience) is limited.
-This can, at times, lead to problems with communication.
+This can, at times, lead to tensions between you and the experts.
+As a communicator, you should identify such problems quickly and address them before things go downhill.

 ### How to deal with an unresponsive SME?